microsoft/vscode-wiki/IME-Test.md

   ![Windows Japanese Word](images/ime/windows-japanese-word.gif)

-* Try to type space or enter key a few times to see if the composition works correctly.
+* After typing some Japanese words, try to type space or enter key a few times to see if the composition works correctly.

 ---